AhmadrezaHamidi/swagger-annotation/README.md

 };
 ```

 _NOTE: Filter pipelines are DI-aware.
-That is, you can create filters with constructor parameters and if the corresponding types are registered with the DI framework, they'll be automatically injected when the filters are instantiated_
+That is, you can create filters with constructor parameters and if the parameter types are registered with the DI framework, they'll be automatically injected when the filters are instantiated_

 #### Schema Filters ####